seasketch/geoprocessing/website/versioned_docs/version-6.1.0/tutorials/Tutorials.md

 ### Install Options

-You have 3 options for how to develop geoprocessing projects
+You have 2 options for how to develop geoprocessing projects

-1. Local Docker environment
+1. Docker Desktop environment (recommended)
    - Docker provides a sandboxed Ubuntu Linux environment on your local computer, setup specifically for geoprocessing projects.
-   - Best for: intermediate to power users doing development every day
    - Pros
-     - Provides a fully configured environment, with installation of many of the third-party dependencies already take care of.
+     - Provides a fully configured environment, with installation of many dependencies already done.
-     - Docker workspace is isolated from your host operating system.
-You can remove or recreate these environment as needed.
+     - Docker container is isolated from your host operating system.
+You can remove or recreate them.
      - You can work completely offline once you are setup.
    - Cons
-     - You will need to get comfortable with Docker Desktop software.
+     - You will need to learn how to work with Docker Desktop software.
      - Docker is slower than running directly on your system (maybe 30%)
      - Syncing data from network drives like Box into the Docker container is more challenging.
-2. MacOS Bare Metal / Windows WSL
+2. Bare Metal
    - All geoprocessing dependencies are installed and maintained directly by you on your local computer operating system.
-For MacOS this means no virtualization is done.
 For Windows, this means running Ubuntu via WSL2 aka the Windows Subsystem for Linux.
    - Best for - power user.
-   - Pros - fastest speeds because you are running without virtualization (aka bare metal)
    - Cons - prone to instability and issues due to progression of dependency versions or operating system changes.
 Difficult to test and ensure stable support for all operating systems and processors (amd64, arm64).

-Choose an option and follow the instructions below to get started.
-You can try out different options over time.

-### If Install Option #1 - Local Docker Environment
+### Install Option #1 - Docker Desktop Environment

-- Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for either Apple chip or Intel chip as appropriate to your system and make sure it's running.
+- Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for either Apple processor or Intel processor as appropriate to your system and make sure it's running.
-  - If you don't know which you have, click the apple icon in the top left and select `About This Mac` and look for `Processor`
+  - If you don't know which Apple processor you have, click the apple icon in the top left and select `About This Mac` and look for `Processor`
 - Install [VS Code](https://code.visualstudio.com) and open it
 - Clone the geoprocessing devcontainer repository to your system